jandrewjohnson/gtap_invest/readme.md

 ## Errata
 The above commands are valid for Windows users.
 For Mac users, replace `-v %cd%` with ``` -v `pwd` ```

+## Numpy errors

+If numpy throws "wrong size or changes size binary": upgrade numpy at the end of the installation process.
+See for details: https://stackoverflow.com/questions/66060487/valueerror-numpy-ndarray-size-changed-may-indicate-binary-incompatibility-exp

+## Mac specific errors

+Your python environment has to have permissions to access and write to the base data folder.

+# More information
+See the author's personal webpage, https://justinandrewjohnson.com/ for more details about the underlying research.